-Historically, reinsurers have experienced significant fluctuations in operating income due to volatile and unpredictable developments, many of which are beyond the control of the reinsurer including general economic conditions, levels of capacity offered by the market, the level of competition with regards to pricing, and possible changes in regulations and societal attitudes regarding the support of industry sectors that contribute to climate change.
-In particular, some of SI's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g. the Global Financial Crisis), for example, liability risk such as Errors & Omissions and Directors & Officers Liability.
+Historically, reinsurers have experienced significant fluctuations in operating income due to volatile and unpredictable developments, many of which are beyond the control of the reinsurer including general economic conditions, conditions, amounts of capacity offered by the reinsurance market, competition with regards to pricing, and changes in regulations and societal attitudes regarding the support of industry sectors that contribute to climate change.
+In particular, some of Sl's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g. the 2007-2008 Global Financial Crisis), for example, liability risk such as Errors & Omissions and Directors & Officers